Can contact centres help retailers in a challenging economy?

 - Uploading product images:

 For online purchases, a customer could simply upload a picture of their required product via web chat or email, which would be received by the contact centre agent.
 They could then direct them to the required product online so there would be no need for searching through web pages.
-If the customer is not comfortable with online purchasing, the agent could also take control of the customer’s browser page and help them navigate the site to not only find the product but also help with adding products to the order.
+If the customer is not comfortable with online purchasing, the agent could also take control of the customer’s browser page and help them navigate the site to not only find the product but also help with adding products to the cart.

 - Building insights